Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path | Adds /action to the PATH variable
-3-paths | Counts the numbers of dirs in the PATH variable by splitting the string returned with a delimiter 4-global_variables | Lists environment variables
+3-paths | Counts the numbers of dirs in the PATH variable by splitting the string returned with a delimiter 4-global_variables | Lists environment variables 5-local_variables | List all local variables, environmet variables and functions